aheckmann/node-ses/README.md

 The `sendEmail` method transports your message to the AWS SES service.
-If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is a direct translation of the XML error Amazon provides.
+If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is direct presentation of the _Error_ element of aws error response.

 See [Error Handling](#error-handling) section below for details on the structure of returned errors.

 Check for errors returned since a 400 status is not uncommon.

-The `data` returned in the callback is the HTTP body returned by Amazon as XML.
+The `data` returned in the callback is an object containing the parsed Amazon json response.

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

 The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.